grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO.md

 4. Optionally request to enforce SAML SSO on all existing and new users.
 This effectively disables username/password authentication for all users, even the owner.
 5. Assign users to the IdP application.
 6. Optionally choose default projects for newly provisioned users to land in on k6 Cloud.
-7. Users can now be provisioned to k6 Cloud once they have access to and click on the application icon on the IdP.
+7. Users can now be provisioned to k6 Cloud web app once they have access to and click on the application icon on their IdP dashboard.
+8. Once the user is provisioned (created and joined to the correct organization/project on k6 Cloud), they can use both IdP- and SP-initiated to sign in.
+This means that in addition to the clicking on the k6 Cloud application on their IdP dashboard, the user can also use SAML SSO button available on the k6 Cloud web app.

 > ⚠️ __Invite users via k6 Cloud web app doesn't work with SAML SSO__
 >